 Set Laravel Pint as an external formatter in the Quality Tools settings.

-To do so, in the Settings dialog (Control+Alt+S) go to and select Laravel Pint in the External Formatters section.
+To do so, in the Settings dialog (Ctrl+Alt+S) go to and select Laravel Pint in the External Formatters section.

 Apply Reformat Code to the required file or project scope:

-For a code fragment or a file opened in the editor, selectfrom the main menu or press Control+Alt+L.
+For a code fragment or a file opened in the editor, selectfrom the main menu or press Ctrl+Alt+L.

-For a selected file, directory, or group of files in the Project tool window, select from the context menu or press Control+Alt+L.
+For a selected file, directory, or group of files in the Project tool window, select from the context menu or press Ctrl+Alt+L.

 Share a custom coding style with the team